 If you want to understand more about the features that make one toilet better than another, as well as the features that most people consider important; you should take a look at our top 5 picks for the best flushing toilet on the market.
 You might be able to find a toilet that is priced right and perfect for your home.

 This toilet uses an AquaPiston canister to ensure that water flows into the bowl from all sides of the bowl to give you a more effective flush.
 It also has a double canister design that gives you less exposed material on the flapper so you have a leak-free seal.
-There are several colors available and you can learn more about it in our full review here.
+Additionally, there are several colors available.
+See review for more.

 Different Types of Toilets